Associate Professor of Engineering, Associate Professor of Physics

 Overview

-Domenico Pacifici is an Associate Professor of Engineering and Physics at Brown University and current Director of the Brown Nanofabrication Central Facility.
-Domenico has been the recipient of a Richard B. Salomon Faculty Research Award, three Brown Research Seed Awards, a Dedicated Faculty Award from Brown’s School of Engineering and Tau Beta Pi, and a Henry Merritt Wriston Fellowship “for his contributions to excellence in teaching and for the devotion to the intellectual development of both graduate and undergraduate students.”
+Pacifici has received a Richard B. Salomon Faculty Research Award, three Brown Research Seed Awards, a Dedicated Faculty Award from Brown's School of Engineering and Tau Beta Pi, and a Henry Merritt Wriston Fellowship for his contributions to excellence in teaching and for his devotion to the intellectual development of graduate and undergraduate students.

 Selected Publications: